davadazaita/davadazaita/README.md

 ---

-### IMPORTANT NOTE: The Elevated Human—Davada Beni Elohim of the Green Universe—I am the opposite of the Extremist of Human Contradiction Ra-Man, from the Red Universe.
+### IMPORTANT NOTE: The Elevated Human—Davada Beni Elohim of the Green Universe(Right)—I am the opposite of the Extremist of Human Contradiction Ra-Man, from the Red Universe(Red).

 ---